-The tie from an M-Group to a PCM Group (P) or a PAM Group (A) is the Data Link Name.
-The tie from a P-Group to an embedded P-Group is another Data Link Name.
-The tie from the P-Group to a PCM Measurement Description Group (D) or a Bus Data Attributes Group (B) is also the Data Link Name.
-If present, the Airborne Hardware Attributes Group (H) uses the Test Item to tie into the G-Group and the Vendor Specific Attributes Group (V) uses the Data Link Name to tie into the G-Group.
+The tie from an M-Group to a P-Group is the data link name.
+The tie from a P-Group to an embedded P-Group is another data link name.
+The tie from the P-Group to a D-Group or a B-Group is also the data link name.
+If present, the Airborne Hardware Attributes Group (H-Group) uses the test item to tie into the G-Group and the Vendor-Specific Attributes Group (V-Group) uses the data link name to tie into the G-Group.

-The Data Link Names could have the following entries:
+The data link names could have the following entries: